 Here’s why and how you should protect yourself and your sexual partner during oral sex.

-In Australia, the most common STI passed through oral sex is herpes.
-You may not realise it, but those cold sores you get on your mouth every once in awhile are actually caused by Herpes Simplex Virus type 1 (HSV 1).
-Almost half of genital herpes is caused by HSV 1, passed from the mouth to the genitals during oral sex.
+This is the most common STI passed on via oral sex in Australia.
+You may not realise it, but those cold sores you get on your mouth every once in a while are actually caused by Herpes Simplex Virus type 1 (HSV 1).
+Almost half of the genital herpes is caused by HSV 1, passed from the mouth to the genitals during oral sex.

-Thankfully, it’s easy to protect yourself and your partner during oral sex – just use barrier protection.
+Thankfully, it’s easy to protect yourself and your partner during oral sex – just use barrier protection Like condoms or dental dams.

-For oral sex with a penis, condoms are the way to go.
+These are the best protection if you’re giving/receiving oral sex involving a penis.
+They can be purchased easily and are available in a wide variety of brands and sizes.
 If the taste of latex isn’t for you (and let’s face it, latex condoms aren’t exactly delicious), look for flavoured condoms and lubricants.
 Find out where you can buy condoms.

-If you want to know more you can ring 1800 451 624 between 9:00am and 5:30pm Monday to Friday to talk with a sexual health nurse.
+If you have questions contact the NSW Sexual Health Infolink on 1800 451 624 between 9:00am and 5:30pm Monday to Friday to talk with a sexual health nurse.
 It’s confidential and free if you call from a landline.